 Importing SSL Certificates

-When using CyberSource Toolkit for i to connect to CyberSource via SSL, you might receive one of the following error messages depending on which version of CyberSource Toolkit for i you’re using:
+When using CyberSource Toolkit for i, you may receive one of the following error messages depending on which version of CyberSource Toolkit for i you’re using:

 - “Error performing SSL handshake.
 There is no error.
 RC(23) errno().”